 The capital of an insurance company may consist only of share capital and may not be accumulated through loans.
+Minimum paid-up share capital:

-Minimum capital requirement -
+General insurance MNT5bn

-General insurance MNT5bln
+Long term MNT6bn

-Long term insurance MNT6bln
+insurance

-Reinsurance MNT15bln
+Reinsurance MNT15bn

-MNT 2,860.67 = US\$1.00 as at January 1, 2022.
+MNT 3,448.89 = US\$1.00 as at January 1, 2023.